Usually, pain is considered chronic if it does one of the following:

 Doctors thoroughly evaluate the person to identify the cause of pain and its effect on daily life.
 If no cause is identified, doctors then focus on relieving pain and helping the person function better.

-Doctors ask the person whether the person feels depressed Diagnosis A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , has anxiety Diagnosis Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more and is sleeping well.
+Doctors ask the person whether the person feels depressed Diagnosis Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , has anxiety Diagnosis Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more and is sleeping well.
 Identifying these symptoms is critical because they can make the pain worse and, if present, must be treated if the pain is to be effectively treated.
 A formal mental health evaluation Overview of Mental Illness Mental health (psychiatric or psychologic) disorders involve disturbances in thinking, emotion, and/or behavior.
 Small disturbances in these aspects of life are common, but when such disturbances... read more may be necessary.

 Treatment of Chronic Pain